Family Medicine Residency Coordinator

 Family Medicine Residency Spokane has 32 residents who practice at Providence Sacred Heart Medical Center, the Family Medicine Residency clinic (Spokane Teaching Health Clinic) and in other locations.

 Dr. Massoud was raised in Sacramento, California.
 He completed his undergraduate studies at the University of Portland and his medical school training at Western University of Health Sciences.
 Ryan is married to a Spokane native and is excited to explore everything eastern Washington has to offer.
-Ryan is an avid sports fan.
-When he isn’t watching sports he enjoys playing golf, frisbee golf, tennis, and basketball.
+He is an avid sports fan and when he isn’t watching sports he enjoys playing golf, frisbee golf, tennis, and basketball.

 Dr. Ruppel grew up in Coeur d’Alene, ID.
 She completed her undergraduate degree at University of Idaho and her medical school training at Pacific Northwest University in Yakima, Washington.
 She enjoys spending time with her husband and daughter outdoors hiking, camping, skiing and, of course, huckleberry picking.
 She also enjoys baking delicious treats and playing piano.

 Dr. Wehr was born and raised in Grinnell, Iowa.
 He completed his undergraduate studies in Biology and Spanish at Luther College and graduated from the University of Iowa Carver College of Medicine.
 He is thrilled to be in Spokane for his residency training.
-When he’s not caring for his patients, Dr. Wehr enjoys exploring the world with his amazing partner, Lisa, pursuing the great outdoors, listening to music and spending quality time with family and friends.
+When he’s not caring for his patients, he enjoys exploring the world with his amazing partner, Lisa, pursuing the great outdoors, listening to music, and spending quality time with family and friends.

 Dr. Boisvert was born in Fort Collins, Colorado.
 She completed her undergraduate studies at the University of Colorado and medical school at the Medical College of Wisconsin.
-She is interested in obstetrics and full-spectrum family medicine.
 She enjoys cooking, biking, yoga and spending time with her husband.
+Dr. Boisvert is interested in obstetrics and full-spectrum family medicine.

 Dr. Brown is originally from California.
 She grew up there and in Wisconsin.
 She earned her B.S. in kinesiology and nutrition from San Diego State University, her master’s in public health from Touro University and her medical degree from American University of the Caribbean in St. Maarten.
-She is interested in rural, full-spectrum family medicine with an emphasis in OB, women’s health and public health.
 She has four beautiful fur kids (two cats, two dogs) and enjoys running, yoga, cooking and baking, reading and anything outdoors, especially backpacking and hiking.
+Dr. Brown is interested in rural, full-spectrum family medicine with an emphasis in OB, women’s health, and public health.

 Dr. Clark was born and raised in northwest Montana.
 He attended Carroll College for his undergraduate degree and completed his medical training at Pacific Northwest University.
 He and his wife, Erin, enjoy spending their free time travelling, cooking and exploring the outdoors.

-Pete was born in Spokane.
+Dr. Edminster was born in Spokane.
 He attended and wrestled for Mead High School.
 He has four siblings and 10 nieces and nephews.
 His dad is a retired ER doctor, his mom an ARNP who practices in Spokane.
-He hopes to go back to Montana (his actual home) to practice full-spectrum family medicine.
-Pete married his wife Melissa last August; they’re expecting their first child in December.
+He married his wife Melissa last August; they’re expecting their first child in December.
 He enjoys working outside, hiking/camping, fly fishing, rock climbing, coaching wrestling, board games, and historical novels.
+Dr. Edminster hopes to go back to Montana (his actual home) to practice full-spectrum family medicine.

-James grew up in Cleveland, Tennessee and went to college at Union College in Lincoln, Nebraska, where he studied international rescue and relief.
+Dr. Fernando grew up in Cleveland, Tennessee and went to college at Union College in Lincoln, Nebraska, where he studied international rescue and relief.
 That’s where he also met wife Rachel, who was studying to be a physician assistant.
 They have been married for more than three years.
 They love the outdoors: hiking, backpacking or rock climbing.
-His hobbies include jogging, stock market investing and time-lapse photography.
+His hobbies include jogging, stock market investing, and time-lapse photography.

-Leah is happily married to her husband Kelly.
+Dr. Kobes is happily married to her husband Kelly.
 They have a young son, Jack, with whom she spends much of her free time.
-In their spare time they enjoy fishing, hiking, camping, hunting, gardening, spending time with family, music and tractor restoration.
+In their spare time they enjoy fishing, hiking, camping, hunting, gardening, spending time with family, music, and tractor restoration.
 They recently moved from Wilbur, Washington, where they were members of their community band.
-They plan to move back to a rural area after her residency.
+Dr. Kobes plans to move back to a rural area after her residency.

-Beth was born and raised in The Dalles, Oregon.
+Dr. Miller was born and raised in The Dalles, Oregon.
 She lived in Colorado and California and is excited to move to Washington.
 She originally studied to be a math teacher, but after two years of teaching middle school math, she decided to switch careers to medicine.
-Beth and her husband Nan love spending time together and with their families.
+She and her husband, Nan, love spending time together and with their families.
 They also love the outdoors, playing games, watching sports, traveling and going to movies.

-Jesse grew up on a farm in south central Minnesota.
+Dr. Miller grew up on a farm in south central Minnesota.
 He has a degree in biology from the University of Minnesota Duluth, where he also attended medical school and focused on rural family medicine.
 He is also interested in sports medicine.
-Jesse and his wife Kati, an elementary school teacher, enjoy music, cooking, home brewing beer and watching baseball games.
+He and his wife, Kati, an elementary school teacher, enjoy music, cooking, home brewing beer, and watching baseball games.
 He also enjoys cycling and golf.

-Gabe is originally from New Jersey.
+Dr. Williams is originally from New Jersey.
 He spent 12 years in the state of Maine, most in an off-the-grid cabin he built in the woods, before going to medical school at the University of Colorado.
-He has worked as a wooden boat builder, a carpenter and an EMT, among other jobs.
+He has worked as a wooden boat builder, a carpenter, and an EMT, among other jobs.
 He enjoys hunting, fishing, hiking with his dog, and gardening.
-Gabe intends to practice family medicine in a rural setting after his residency.
+Dr. Williams intends to practice family medicine in a rural setting after his residency.